kairaedsch/Hexxagon/README.md

 <p align="center"><img width="40%" src="hexxagon/web/images/hexxagon-logo.png" /></p>

 # Hexxagon
-A online version of the board game "Hexxagon" incl. two AIs with different diffucult levels.
+An online version of the board game "Hexxagon" incl. two AIs with different difficulty levels.

-The game was created for the seminar "Analysis and implementation of mathematical games" at the University of Passau.
+The game was created for the seminar "Analysis and Implementation of Mathematical Games" at the University of Passau.

 ## How to play
 The game can be played at [hexxagon.de](https://hexxagon.de).